 It is the responsibility of the University to ensure the safety and security of all its students and employees.
-All students are expected to wear their RVU ID Badge at all times when in RVU buildings.
+All students are expected to wear their RVU ID Badge at all times in a visible location above the waist when in RVU buildings.
 Current students may request the replacement of ID badges according to the following information.

-Campus Safety and Security will issue one (1) ID badge at no charge to current employees and students; however, subsequent requests to replace additional ID badges will result in a fee of \$10 each.
+Campus Safety and Security will replace one (1) issued ID badge at no charge to current employees and students; however, subsequent requests to replace additional ID badges may result in a fee of \$10 each.
 Replacement for ID badges will be referred to the Safety and Security Department and payment will be made through the Finance Department prior to the creation of a new ID badge.